Last updated on October 8, 2022

 Why do bad things happen?
 I don’t know.
 I don’t know the mind of God.
-I have often said, when I get to heaven, I want him to tell me why he allowed this thing to happen or that thing to happen.
-Then I quickly remind myself, when I see him, it will no longer matter.
+I have often said when I get to heaven, I want him to tell me why he allowed this thing to happen or that thing to happen.
+Then I quickly remind myself that it will no longer matter when I see him.
 He will wipe away my tears.

 God cares about the process.
 If the process of suffering draws us nearer to him, then God can be glorified in our suffering.
 When I feel that I can’t take “it” anymore, God reminds me that my momentary afflictions will not be remembered in heaven.
 One of my favorite expressions is, “this, too, shall pass.”

 Besides that, where else can we go?
 If we hit rock bottom, where will we turn?
 Who holds the answers?
 Who understands us?
-If we can glorify God despite hardship and loss and suffering, then we know we love God—not because he gives us good things, but because we know he is with us in the hard things.
+If we can glorify God despite hardship, loss, and suffering, then we know we love God—not because he gives us good things, but because we know he is with us in the hard things.

 Throughout history, Christians have suffered at the hands of others.
 Corrie ten Boom and her sister Betsie were taken to a concentration camp during World War II after helping Jews to escape the Holocaust.
 Betsie died while in the camp.